 Q: Why are your plans so affordable?

 A: Traditional medical plans are required to accept anyone no matter what health they are in.
 Think how expensive your car insurance would be if you could crash your car and then get insurance the next day and it was paid for completely?
 Instead we reward people who are healthy at the time they enroll.
 Less risk to us means you get exceptional coverage at an unbeatable price.
-This results you getting a better insurance plan for up to 70% less with the same or lower deductible!
+The result is you get a better insurance plan for up to 70% less with the same or lower deductible with a vastly improved network!

 Q: Can I really use any doctor?

 A: ANY doctor, nurse, clinic, urgent care, specialist, ER or hospital that delivers care for any covered service on your plan you can use in any state in the U.S.A.
-Our carriers use a national PPO network combined with a model called Reference Based Pricing.
-Regardless of the provider you choose, our reimbursement system is set up to guarantee that no member will be responsible for a balance bill due to the discount taken for charges above the UCR reference pricing (Usual, Customary and Reasonable charges), subject to the terms outlined in the certificate of insurance.
-This insurance plan reimburses medical providers based what the actual procedure should cost, not what hospitals typically artificially inflate the prices to be.
+Our carriers not only use a national PPO network but many of our plans are combined with a plan called Reference Based Reimbursement.
+Regardless of the provider you choose, our reimbursement system is set up to guarantee that no member will be responsible for a balance bill due to the discount taken for charges above the RBR or UCR reference pricing (Usual, Customary and Reasonable charges), subject to the terms outlined in the certificate of insurance.
+This insurance plan reimburses medical providers based what the actual procedure should cost, many times 130%-150% above medicare allowable rates- not what hospitals typically artificially inflate the prices to be.

-Q: Do your plan meet the Affordable Care Act (ACA) requirements?
+Q: Do your plans meet the Affordable Care Act (ACA) requirements?

 A: Yes!
 All group major medical plans are fully ACA compliant.
 As of 2019 the individual mandate of requiring a 1095 is currently not being enforced, however the individual and year round open enrollment Super Preferred Medical plans have the option of adding a rider to meet the Affordable Care Act requirements for MEC or Minimum Essential Coverage (also known as qualifying health coverage).
 All individuals with this rider and all company employees will receive a 1095 at the end of the year with the number of months paid they had coverage for.
 All eligible plans cover everything on healthcare.gov/preventive-care-benefits with $0 out of pocket.